prestonharberts/bib/Bible/isa1.md

 > Pay attention to our God’s rebuke,
 > People of Gomorrah!
 ###### 11
->  “ Of what importance to me are your many sacrifices?”
+> “Of what importance to me are your many sacrifices?”
 > Says the LORD.
->  “ I have had my fill of burnt sacrifices,
+> “I have had my fill of burnt sacrifices,
->  “ Of rams and the fat from steers.
+> “Of rams and the fat from steers.
->  “ The blood of bulls, lambs, and goats
+> “The blood of bulls, lambs, and goats
->  “ I do not want.
+> “I do not want.
 ###### 12
->  “ When you enter my presence,
+> “When you enter my presence,
->  “ Do you actually think I want this—
+> “Do you actually think I want this—
->  “ Animals trampling on my courtyards?
+> “Animals trampling on my courtyards?
 ###### 13
->  “ Do not bring any more meaningless offerings;
+> “Do not bring any more meaningless offerings;
->  “ I consider your incense detestable!
+> “I consider your incense detestable!
->  “ You observe new moon festivals, Sabbaths, and convocations,
+> “You observe new moon festivals, Sabbaths, and convocations,
->  “ But I cannot tolerate sin-stained celebrations!
+> “But I cannot tolerate sin-stained celebrations!
 ###### 14
->  “ I hate your new moon festivals and assemblies;
+> “I hate your new moon festivals and assemblies;
->  “ They are a burden
+> “They are a burden
->  “ That I am tired of carrying.
+> “That I am tired of carrying.
 ###### 15
->  “ When you spread out your hands in prayer,
+> “When you spread out your hands in prayer,
->  “ I look the other way;
+> “I look the other way;
->  “ When you offer your many prayers,
+> “When you offer your many prayers,
->  “ I do not listen,
+> “I do not listen,
->  “ Because your hands are covered with blood.
+> “Because your hands are covered with blood.
 ###### ¶ 16
->  “ Wash!
+> “Wash!
 Cleanse yourselves!
->  “ Remove your sinful deeds
+> “Remove your sinful deeds
->  “ From my sight.
+> “From my sight.
->  “ Stop sinning.
+> “Stop sinning.
 ###### 17
->  “ Learn to do what is right.
+> “Learn to do what is right.
->  “ Promote justice.
+> “Promote justice.
->  “ Give the oppressed reason to celebrate.
+> “Give the oppressed reason to celebrate.
->  “ Take up the cause of the orphan.
+> “Take up the cause of the orphan.
->  “ Defend the rights of the widow.
+> “Defend the rights of the widow.
 ###### ¶ 18
->  “ Come, let’s consider your options,” says the LORD.
+> “Come, let’s consider your options,” says the LORD.
->  “ Though your sins have stained you like the color red,
+> “Though your sins have stained you like the color red,
->  “ You can become white like snow;
+> “You can become white like snow;
->  “ Though they are as easy to see as the color scarlet,
+> “Though they are as easy to see as the color scarlet,
->  “ You can become white like wool.
+> “You can become white like wool.
 ###### 19
->  “ If you have a willing attitude and obey,
+> “If you have a willing attitude and obey,
->  “ Then you will again eat the good crops of the land.
+> “Then you will again eat the good crops of the land.
 ###### 20
->  “ But if you refuse and rebel,
+> “But if you refuse and rebel,
->  “ You will be devoured by the sword.”
+> “You will be devoured by the sword.”
 > Know for certain that the LORD has spoken.
 ## Purifying Judgment
 ###### ¶ 21